yaron-e/HackHarassment/README.md

-# WebAppSkeleton
+# Hck Harassment
-Skeleton for a maven, spring, MySql, Hibernate web application
+Lets win.

+## Set up
+* Eclipse with EE for web development
+* MySql (may change)
+* Install Tomcat 7.0 from within eclipse